President's Emergency Plan For Aids Relief:

 Recommendations for Executive Action

 Comments: In a letter to Congress after the report's issuance, State reiterated that it concurred with the intent of this recommendation and in September 2015 provided updated information on what the Office of the Global AIDS Coordinator and implementing agencies have begun doing to address the recommendation.
 According to an official from this Office, PEPFAR has planned a small number of stand alone cost studies in several countries to examine the cost of treatment, and in some cases, the cost of adherence to treatment, and has integrated an economic evaluation component in several other PEPFAR-funded studies that look more broadly at the cost of HIV/AIDS interventions in certain vulnerable populations.
+We are seeking additional, updated information from the Office of the Global AIDS Coordinator.

 Recommendation: To improve PEPFAR's ability to help countries expand their HIV treatment programs to address unmet need, and do so through the efficient allocation of resources and effective program planning, the Secretary of State should direct PEPFAR to develop a plan to systematically expand the use of country treatment-cost studies to additional sites and partner countries, where it is cost-effective to do so, to help estimate costs and examine country-specific characteristics of comprehensive HIV treatment that may result in cost savings.